telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/streaming/stream_processing_storm_sinfonier.md

 Three main components of Sinfonier are:

 * **Sinfonier Editor** which allows users to create new topologies using a Drag & Drop methodology on a canvas: Here is where you can implement or edit your topologies.
     * The editor makes use of a drag & plug interface, it is very intuitive and easy to get used to.
 The operation is very simple, drag the modules from the left placed list to the central canvas and plug them however you want by clicking on the connectors provided by every module.
     * If you want to delete a module, just click the cross of the module.
 Finally, remember to name your topology, there is a field for this purpose at the right side of the screen.

 ![Figure 6 - Sinfonier Editor](images/sinfonier_editor.png "Figure 6 - Sinfonier Editor")

 * **Backend with an API to automatically manage a Storm cluster**.
-    * Launch toplogies
+    * Launch topologies
     * Stop topologies
     * Rebalance topologies
     * Add new modules (Spouts, Bolts and Drains)
         * Sinfonier includes one more abstraction: "Drains".
 Thus, a topology is not only a network of spouts and bolts, but also of drains.
 Drains send input streams to both storage and other services.
     * Manage cluster Java and Python dependencies

 * **Apache Cluster**
     * Sinfonier use a standard Apache Storm cluster.
 Last version support Storm version 0.9.6 and development team is working to validate 0.10.0 release.